Archive

 White text on a purple background reads: Museum of Broken Relationships

-Posted on September 27th, 2022 in Blog, Featured, Public Scholarship by Laura Holzman
+Posted on September 27th, 2022 in Public Scholarship by Laura Holzman

 Exciting news: this year IUPUI Museum Studies is partnering with the Museum of Broken Relationships and members of our local communities to create The Museum of Broken Relationships Indianapolis, an interdisciplinary project featuring an exhibition and related public programs that will open at the Herron Galleries at IUPUI and at sites around Indianapolis in early …